Report: There's A Growing Water Crisis In The Global South

 "Many cities aren't making the proper investments as they move in the direction of more inevitable 'Day Zeros'," Beard says.
 "Given that scarcity is only going to increase with climate change, cities need to take control of their jurisdictions and deal with leakages, make sure people aren't paying too much for water and work to extend supply networks."

-In June, UNICEF, the organization that typically manages global water and sanitation issues and whose data is commonly considered authoritative, reported that 97% of the global urban population has access to at least "basic" water services.
-That includes a broad range of sources that must be available on-demand, free from contamination and within a 30-minute round trip from a person's home.
+In June, UNICEF, the organization that typically manages global water and sanitation issues and whose data is commonly considered authoritative, reported that 97% of the global urban population has access to "basic" water services.
+That includes a broad range of "improved" sources that can provide safe water and are within a 30-minute round trip from a person's home.

 But the WRI report argues that UNICEF's urban water access statistics likely overstate the extent of urban water access because they don't adequately account for cost and intermittency issues and may count sources as "accessible" that are in fact susceptible to contamination and/or exorbitantly priced.
 In Mumbai, for example, the report found that 10 gallons of water from a public pipe cost around 0.0023 cents, while the same amount from a tanker truck was 52 times more expensive, at 12 cents, and the same amount in a bottle was 89 cents.
 For a low-income household, that can quickly top the U.N.-recommended water expenditure threshold of 5% of income.